 Another point is whether you want to travel to the Amazon region of Peru because traveling to the Amazon is also a slightly larger time and cost factor.
 In the following, we will therefore explain the best sightseeing Peru.
 Then we will give you more Peru tips and information so that you can plan and put together your own Peru itinerary.

-Peru is one of the most diverse and fascinating countries in South America and the world and offers a variety of adventure trekking such as Inca Trail to Machu Picchu, Chachapoyas tour, Trekking to Salkantay, Vilcabamba to Machu Picchu or Colca Canyon trek.
-Some of the main attractions are their archaeological patrimony of pre-Columbian cultures and the hub of the Incan empire, their gastronomy, their colonial architecture (with imposing colonial constructions) and their natural resources (a paradise for ecological tourism).
+Peru is one of the most diverse and fascinating countries in South America and the world and offers a variety of adventure trekking such as the Inca Trail to Machu Picchu, Chachapoyas tour, trekking to Salkantay, Vilcabamba to Machu Picchu or Colca Canyon trek.
+Some of the main attractions are their archaeological patrimony of pre-Columbian cultures and the hub of the Incan empire, their gastronomy, their colonial architecture (with imposing colonial constructions), and their natural resources (a paradise for ecological tourism).

-Huascarán National Park — high mountain park in Cordillera Blanca range
+Huascarán National Park — high mountain park in the Cordillera Blanca range

 Colca Canyon - The worlds second deepest canyon